 A major consideration in the application of the COSC is cultivating a positive school climate to support academic achievement, promote fairness, civility, acceptance of diversity, and mutual respect.
-Toward that end, the range of inappropriate behavior is divided into five groups, along with both recommended and mandated corrective strategies.

-The COSC addresses the role of the parents/guardians, the students, and school, but also focuses on core values and model student behavior, rights and responsibilities of students, addressing student behavior, and disciplinary procedures.
+The COSC addresses the role of the parents/guardians, the students, and school, but also focuses on core values and model student behavior, rights and responsibilities of students, addressing student behavior, and corrective strategies for student misconduct.
 Furthermore teachers, counselors and administrators work to use a variety of progressive corrective or guidance strategies to correct the inappropriate behaviors.

 Differences in age and maturity are recognized in determining the types of corrective strategies to be taken.
 However, the procedures outlined in the COSC apply to all students under the jurisdiction of Miami-Dade County Public Schools.
-The COSC is in force during regular school hours, while students are being transported on a school bus and at such times and places - including but not necessarily limited to school-sponsored events, field trips, athletic functions and other activities - where appropriate school administrators have jurisdiction over students.
+The COSC is in force at school, while students are being transported on a school bus and at such times and places - including but not necessarily limited to school-sponsored events, field trips, athletic functions and other activities - where appropriate school administrators have jurisdiction over students.

-Principals are authorized to take administrative action whenever a student's off-campus conduct poses a threat or danger to the safety of other students, staff, School Board members, any other members of the District Community, or school property may constitute behavior that has a substantial adverse impact on the educational environment requiring disciplinary action.
+Principals are authorized to take administrative action whenever a student's off-campus conduct poses a threat or danger to the safety of other students, staff, School Board members, any other members of the District Community, or school property, or when the student's off-campus conduct has a substantial adverse impact on the educational environment requiring disciplinary action.
 Types of behaviors range from acts that disrupt the orderly operation of the classroom, school functions, and extracurricular activities or approved transportation to the most serious acts of misconduct and violent actions that threaten life.